Skip to content

 Freelance Income Volatility

-Freelance income comes in waves — busy months with multiple projects, quiet months between engagements.
-Income dry spells of 2-6 months not unusual for established freelancers during economic transitions, specialty shifts, or personal circumstances.
-Financial runway — how long savings cover expenses if income stops — critical safety net for sustainable freelance business.
-Calculator quantifies specific runway given household expenses and savings.
-Short runway creates decision pressure to take any available work; long runway enables selective client acceptance.
+Freelance income arrives in waves — busy months with multiple projects, quiet months between engagements.
+Income dry spells of several months between contracts are common among established freelancers during economic transitions, specialty shifts, or personal circumstances; the exact duration varies widely by industry and stage of business.
+Financial runway — how long savings would cover expenses if income stopped entirely — is a useful planning anchor for sustainable freelance work.
+Short runway tends to create pressure to take any available work at any rate; longer runway allows for selective client acceptance.

 What the Calculator Does Not Model